Need for a Post-Industrial Leadership Paradigm

 Sense & Respond is a robust replacement of the legacy managerial paradigm.
 It is a fundamentally different framework of purpose, strategy, structure and governance that systematically leverages adaptive individuals, technologies and infrastructures to produce and scale adaptive organizational behavior:

 - Purpose is defined as an effect on something or someone external to the organization (rather than an output or internal goal)

 - Strategy is expressed as a modular system design of roles and accountabilities (i.e. a structure for action, rather than a plan of action).

-- Structure is an architecture of modular roles that shows where strategic investments are to be made. (“Structure is strategy” in S&R organizations.)
+- Structure is an architecture of modular roles that shows how they relate and where strategic investments are to be made. (“Structure is strategy” in S&R organizations.)